Things To Know Before You Come

 Battlefield Visitor Center

-Beginning October 6, 2013 the Battlefield Visitor Center will be open 8:30 am-5:00 pm Tuesday-Saturday.
-The facility will be closed on Sundays, Mondays and all federal holidays with the exception of Memorial Day, Independence Day and Labor Day
+The Battlefield Visitor Center will be open 8:30 am-5:00 pm Tuesday-Saturday at all other times during the year.
+The facility will be closed on all federal holidays with the exception of Memorial Day, Independence Day and Veterans' Day.

 Weather and Climate